 The search continues

 Anthony continued searching.
-Out of ten known burials of fallen officers at All Faiths, it turns out that four are without headstones.
+Out of sixteen known burials of fallen officers at All Faiths, it turns out that five are without headstones.
 When he told me that, I started to wonder just how widespread this was.
-All Faiths only has ten officer burials, but other cemeteries have dozens.
+All Faiths only has sixteen officer burials, but other cemeteries have dozens.
 It would probably take us a year alone to search Calvary Cemetery, the largest cemetery in the United States, which had by far the most NYPD line-of-duty burials prior to WWII.
 We decided to save that one for later.
 We discovered that Mount Olivet has seven burials with one missing headstone.
-Cemetery of the Evergreens has
+Cemetery of the Evergreens has nineteen fallen officers and seven without headstones.
+Mount Lebanon has two burials, one has no headstone.
+St. John has fifty-three burials and seven are unmarked.

 Define “Line of Duty”